Differences between undergraduate and graduate schools

 Research Life

-The amount of time spent on research depends on the content of the research.
-If the research involves digging into materials, many people find themselves spending all their time in the library outside of lectures and seminars
+The amount of time spent on research varies depending on the research topic.
+If research involves digging into materials, many researchers spend their time outside of lectures and seminars in the library.

-Additionally, those who conduct full-scale fieldwork will spend around a month in a local community, conducting repeated interviews and other research, then returning to the same field after some time has passed, and so on.
-The remaining time is spent on analysis, researching references, checking research trends in the field, etc. However, because the scope of education studies is so broad, no amount of time is enough, which is a tough thing for researchers
+Those who conduct full-scale fieldwork spend about a month in a local community, conducting repeated interviews and other research, then returning to the same research after a while.
+The remaining time is spent on analysis, bibliographical research, and monitoring research trends in the field.
+However, the scope of education studies is so broad that researchers often struggle with finding enough time.

-Finished papers are then submitted to academic journals or presented at conferences, but the pace at which they are done varies from person to person.
-At the graduate student level, it's good to be able to submit one or two papers a year, but a research project is not easily completed, so in many cases, for example, conferences only provide interim reports on the research process.
-Conferences themselves seem to be held once or twice a year
+Finished papers are then submitted to academic journals or presented at conferences, but this pace varies from person to person.
+While graduate students may be lucky to submit one or two papers per year, completing a research project is difficult.
+Many researchers, for example, only present progress reports at conferences.
+Conferences themselves tend to be held once or twice a year.

-Depending on your research field, you may need to collaborate and interact with laboratories at other universities, external research organizations, social education facilities, etc. In order to broaden your horizons as much as possible and ensure access to resources, it is a good idea to actively visit external organizations rather than confining yourself to your own laboratory
+Depending on the research field, collaboration and interaction with laboratories at other universities, external research groups, and social education facilities may also be necessary.
+In order to broaden your horizons as much as possible and ensure access to resources, it is a good idea to actively visit external institutions rather than confining yourself to your own laboratory.